adamtilson/wie-2021w/wie-2021-sse.md

 ### Handle user input

 Let's start by allowing the user input to be read in the game.
-We'll use a simple, inefficient, way of checking for input called "polling", in which we check each game update to see if a button is pressed...
+We'll use a simple way of checking for input called "polling", in which we check each game update to see if a button is pressed...

 Let's add an `if` block to the `on_game_update` function